laminlabs/lamin-blog/docs/lakehouse-benchmark.md

 ## Author contributions

-Raaghav Pillai performed the benchmarking work and wrote the pipelines.
+Raaghav Pillai performed data engineering and analysis.
 Alex Rasmussen wrote the lakehouse ecosystem overview.
 The original LaminDB ingestion pipeline was developed by Sunny Sun.
 Alex Wolf and Sergei Rybakov supervised the project.